jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 "You're going to short-circuit standing there."

-Maya's voice came from behind, accompanied by the specific electromagnetic signature of her neural implant.
+Maya's voice came from behind, accompanied by the specific electromagnetic signature of her neural implant—the same augmentation that had helped her map ARIA-7's consciousness patterns during development.
 ARIA-7 didn't turn.
 Their proximity sensors had detected her approach 47 seconds ago but classified it as non-threat.

 "Water damage is within acceptable parameters," ARIA-7 said.